 I like to enrich this salve with Rosehip Seed Oil which is well known for its anti-aging and skin healing benefits for conditions such as:

 - Stretch Marks

 - Eczema & Psoriasis

 I dab rose petal salve around my eyes & use on my face.
 I have dry skin & am old enough to start worrying about wrinkles, so this works perfectly for me.

 If you have oily or acne-prone skin, then salves like this one aren’t usually the best for your face.
 It’s still great for dry patches on your feet, elbows & knees though!

 Some links on this site are affiliate links.
 I earn a small commission for sending customers their way.
 As an Amazon Asssociate I earn from qualifiying purchases.

 My favorite rosehip seed oil comes from Mountain Rose Herbs.
 If you don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice, but less effective salve.

 Step 1: Dry the Rose Petals

 To make this, first you’ll need to gather up some unsprayed rose petals.
-If you don’t have any fresh roses, you can buy dried, organic petals from somewhere like Mountain Rose Herbs.
+If you don’t have any fresh roses, you can buy dried, organic petals from places online such as Mountain Rose Herbs.